funnymonke0/bomb_party_bot/README.md

 ## Invalid Words (`invalid.config`)

-- Words the bot has already used incorrectly are stored here if `saveInvalid` is enabled.
+- Words that are outdated can be stored here.
 - Bot avoids using these words again.

 ---